maflcko/b-c-gui-translations-review/reviews/cs.md

         <source>Current block height</source>
         <translation>Velikost aktuálního bloku</translation>

 YES
-The translation "Velikost aktuálního bloku" means "Size of the current block," which is inaccurate.
-The source "Current block height" refers to the block number or the height of the blockchain, not its size.
-A more accurate translation would be:
-"Výška aktuálního bloku"
+The translation is inaccurate.
+"Current block height" should be translated as "Aktuální výška bloku" in Czech.
+The provided translation "Velikost aktuálního bloku" means "Current block size," which is incorrect.

+Correct translation:
+Aktuální výška bloku
 ```

 ```
         <source>Ban for</source>
         <translation>Uval klatbu na</translation>

 YES
-The translation "Uval klatbu na" is incorrect and does not correspond to Czech.
-It appears to be gibberish or a mix of unrelated words.
-The correct Czech translation for "Ban for" (as in a ban for a specific reason) would be:
+The translation "Uval klatbu na" is incorrect and unnatural in Czech.
+"Ban for" here refers to a period or duration (e.g., "Ban for 1 hour"), not an action.
+The correct translation for the duration context would be "Zákaz na" or "Ban na", for example, "Zákaz na 1 hodinu" ("Ban for 1 hour").

-"Zákaz na" or "Blokace na"

-So the corrected translation could be:

-<translation>Zákaz na</translation>
+Correct translation:
+Zákaz na
 ```

 ```
         <source>An optional label to associate with the new receiving address (used by you to identify an invoice).
 It is also attached to the payment request.</source>
         <translation>Volitelný popis který sa přidá k téjo nové přijímací adrese (pro jednoduchší identifikaci).
 Tenhle popis bude také přidán do výzvy k platbě.</translation>

 YES
-The translation contains errors and informal style that are not appropriate for this context:

-1. "který sa přidá" – In Czech, the reflexive pronoun is "se," not "sa."
-2. "téjo" – should be "té" (correct demonstrative form).
-3. "Tenhle" – very informal; better to use "Tento" or rephrase to a more neutral style.
-4. The original mentions "label," literally "popisek" or "štítek," and "used by you to identify an invoice," which is not fully conveyed by "pro jednoduchší identifikaci."
-5. Slight punctuation fixes by adding commas for clarity.
+There are several issues:
+1. The word "sa" is incorrect in Czech; it should be "se".
+2. "téjo" is a misspelling; the correct form is "této".
+3. "jednoduchší" is not standard; "snadnější" or a more precise wording should be used.
+4. "Tenhle" is informal and should be replaced with "Tento".
+5. "popis" ("description/label") could be improved as "štítek" ("label") for accuracy.
+6. The translation is less formal than the source and deviates in details.

 Correct translation:
-Volitelný popis, který se přidá k nové přijímací adrese (používaný vámi k identifikaci faktury).
-Tento popis je také připojen k žádosti o platbu.
+Volitelný štítek k přiřazení nové přijímací adrese (použijete jej k identifikaci faktury).
+Je také připojen k platební žádosti.
 ```

 ```
         <source>Remove the selected entries from the list</source>
         <translation>Smaž zvolené požadavky ze seznamu</translation>

 YES
-The Czech word "Smaž" is correct for "Remove," but "požadavky" means "requests" rather than "entries."
-The correct term for "entries" is "záznamy" or "položky."
+The translation uses "požadavky" (which means "requests") instead of a more neutral "položky" (which means "entries" or "items").
+Also, "odstranit" is a better verb for "remove" in UI contexts than "smazat" (which is "delete").
+"Zvolené" is acceptable for "selected", but "vybrané" is also commonly used.

 Correct translation:
-Smaž zvolené položky ze seznamu
+Odstraňte vybrané položky ze seznamu
 ```

 ```
         <source>Hide transaction fee settings</source>
         <translation>Schovat nastavení poplatků transakce - transaction fee</translation>

 YES
-The translation is partly in Czech ("Schovat nastavení poplatků transakce") but then unnecessarily repeats the English phrase " - transaction fee," which is redundant and breaks the normalization of the text.
-The phrase "Schovat" is a colloquial form; a more standard Czech verb would be "Skrýt."

-Correct translation:
+The translation is problematic.
+It includes an unnecessary English phrase ("- transaction fee"), which is redundant since "poplatků transakce" already means "transaction fee".
+The correct translation is:

+Schovat nastavení poplatků transakce

+Alternatively, a more natural Czech phrasing would be:

 Skrýt nastavení poplatků za transakci
 ```